Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Methodology

-To detect gestures, the hand regions need to be cleanly extracted from the image, which can be challenging in noisy or degraded visual conditions underwater.
+To detect gestures, the hand regions need to be cleanly extracted from the image, which can be challenging in underwater visual conditions which are often degraded.
 These regions are rectangular but vary in size as divers can be at different distances from the robot.
-One possible approach is to slide a rectangular window at multiple scales sequentially over the image and attempt hand detections; however, trying out each possible rectangular region in such a brute-force fashion is not feasible due to computational and real-time operational constraints.
+One possible approach is to slide a rectangular window at multiple scales sequentially over the image and attempt hand detections; however, trying each possible rectangular region in such a brute-force fashion is not feasible due to computational and real-time operational constraints.
 Instead, the following approach is adopted:

-\begin{enumerate} \item First, the camera image (in RGB space) is blurred and thresholded in HSV-space for skin-color segmentation \cite{oliveira2009skin}.
+\begin{enumerate} \item First, the camera image (in RGB space) is blurred and thresholded (in HSV-space) for skin-color segmentation \cite{oliveira2009skin}.
 Here, we assume the diver performs gestures with bare hands; if the diver is to wear gloves, the color thresholding range in the HSV space needs to be adjusted accordingly.

-\item Then, contours of the different segmented regions in the filtered image-space are extracted (see Fig.~\ref{hcont}).
+\item Contours of the different segmented regions in the filtered image space are then extracted (see Fig.~\ref{hcont}).
 Subsequently, different contour properties such as convex hull boundary and center, convexity defects, and important curvature points are extracted.
-We refer to \cite{yeo2015hand} for details about properties and significance of these contour properties.
+We refer readers to \cite{yeo2015hand} for details about properties and significance of these contour properties.

 \item Next, outlier regions are rejected using cached information about the scale and location of hand gestures detected in the previous frame.
 This step is of course subject to availability of the cached information.